dalbay/MongoDB-with-Mongoose-Tutorial/README.md

 - Change this simple query implementation to be able to have paging and sorting functionality in the query paramters.
 We need to make sure we are not querying for these in the database. ***Exclude these special field names from the query string before filtering***.
   If we add page=2 in the query string for example, we would not get any result because we don't have a document with page set to 2.
 - Get a hard copy of the query string by using ***destructuring***. - *The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.*- Create an array of all the things we want to exclude
-- Remove all elements in the array from the query object
+- Remove all elements in the array from the query object by using the delete operator
 - Save the query for sorting, project, or other possible implementations and await it at the end.
 Final query code:
 ```JavaScript